Nur al-Din Zengi: Unification of sultanate

-The problem of Egypt
+Conquest of Egypt

 As there was now nothing the crusaders could do in Syria, they were forced to look to the south if they wanted to expand their territory.
 The capture of Ascalon had already succeeded in cutting off Egypt from Syria, and Egypt had been politically weakened by a series of very young Fatimid caliphs.
 By 1163, the caliph was the young al-Adid, but the country was ruled by the vizier Shawar.
 That year, Shawar was overthrown by Dirgham; soon afterwards, the King of Jerusalem, Amalric I, led an offensive against Egypt, on the pretext that the Fatimids were not paying the tribute they had promised to pay during the reign of Baldwin III.
 This campaign failed and he was forced to return to Jerusalem, but it provoked Nur ad-Din to lead a campaign of his own against the crusaders in Syria in order to turn their attention away from Egypt.
-His attack on Tripoli was unsuccessful, but he was soon visited by the exiled Shawar, who begged him to send an army and restore him to the vizierate.
-Nur ad-Din did not want to spare his own army for a defense of Egypt, but his Kurdish general Shirkuh convinced him to invade in 1164.
+Nur ad-Din's attack on Tripoli was unsuccessful, but he was soon visited by the exiled Shawar, who begged him to send an army and restore him to the vizierate.
+Nur ad-Din did not want to spare his own army for a defense of Egypt, but his Kurdish general Shirkuh was given permission to invade in 1164.
 In response, Dirgham allied with Amalric, but the king could not mobilize in time to save him.
 Dirgham was killed during Shirkuh's invasion and Shawar was restored as vizier.